bracesoftware/DamnLarper/README.md

-# DiplomyBot
+# Damn Larper
-:zap: ¤ Official The New Dawn Bot written in Pawn.
+:zap: ¤ :zap: ¤ Multipurpose and feature-rich Discord bot written in Pawn!

 by © & ® BRACE™